-There are different ways to clean pacifiers at home or on the go some are bad methods others are a good method.
+There are different ways to clean pacifiers at home or on the go some are bad methods others are good methods.

 - Orthodontic pacifier